open-cloud/open-cloud.github.io.old/2_developer.md

 ```

 The mandatory interface of a Step, which is used by the framework to
-hook Steps into the core of the Observer Framewrok, consists of the
+hook Steps into the core of the Synchronizer Framewrok, consists of the
 following instance properties (three variable and three methods):

 * **provides**: The models that this step provides, and the ones that